AmruthPillai/CS-VTU-Lab-Manual/5th-Sem/SystemSoftware_Lab/04a_RecognizeOperators/04aRecognizeOperators.md

     \n                      return 0;
     %%

+## How to Run:
+    yacc -d 04a_RecognizeOperators.y
+    lex 04a_RecognizeOperators.l
+    cc lex.yy.c y.tab.c y.tab.h

 ##Output:
     1.Enter the expression
     a+b
     Valid expression

     2.Enter the expression
     a+
     Invalid expression